performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Semantics
 ^^^^^^^^^

-semantic typesThe metric's semantics describe how PCP tools should interpret the metric's value.
+The metric's semantics describe how PCP tools should interpret the metric's value.
 The following are the possible semantic
 types: